Wolfson College, Oxford

 Wolfson College (/ˈwʊlfsən/) is a constituent college of the University of Oxford in England.
-Located in north Oxford along the River Cherwell, Wolfson is an all-graduate college with around sixty governing body fellows, in addition to both research and junior research fellows.
-It caters to a wide range of subjects, from the humanities to the social and natural sciences.
-Like the majority of Oxford's newer colleges, it has been coeducational since its foundation in 1965.

-The liberal philosopher Sir Isaiah Berlin was the college's first president, and was instrumental not only in its founding, but establishing its tradition of academic excellence and egalitarianism.
+Wolfson is a graduate college, with particular strengths in areas like global health, environmental studies, economics, and humanities.
+It is located in north Oxford along the River Cherwell.
+The historian and philosopher Sir Isaiah Berlin was the college's first president and was instrumental in its founding in 1965.
 The college houses The Isaiah Berlin Literary Trust and hosts an annual Isaiah Berlin Lecture.
 From 2017, the president of the college has been Sir Tim Hitchens.

-As of 2021, the college had a financial endowment of £60.3 million.
-The college is registered as a charity.
+As of 2021, the college had a financial endowment of £60.4 million, and is registered as a charity.
+Wolfson's sister college at the University of Cambridge is Darwin College.